Updated : 13/03/2017

 There are no specific EU rules on hiring cars, but you still benefit from your basic consumer rights when you rent a car in another EU country.
 This includes:

 When you book a car, you should distinguish between rental companies and intermediaries or brokers.
 Intermediaries do not provide the rental car themselves, but book a car in your name with the rental company.
 In case of disputes, the rental company is the one responsible for the implementation of the contract, unless stated otherwise in the contract.

-If you have booked a car online, by phone or mail order in the EU, you do not automatically have the right to cancel and claim a refund, although the car hire company's terms and conditions may allow it.
+If you have booked a car online, by phone or email in the EU, you don't automatically have the right to cancel and claim a refund, although the car hire company's terms and conditions may allow it.

-Car hire is not covered by EU rules entitling you to a 14-day "cooling off" period when you order goods and services online, by phone or mail order.
+Car hire is not covered by EU rules entitling you to a 14-day "cooling off" period.

 If you live in the EU and you rent a car in a non-EU country, such as Switzerland, special rules apply when driving it in EU countries.